allegro/blog/_posts/2022-10-21-lazy-loading-with-mbox.md

 This technique is called lazy loading.
 It is not something new, it is used web-wide in many places, but in our case, we had to think about it differently because …

-... we build the Allego homepage in applications using **MBox**, Allegro server-driven UI solution, which means that the content and screen logic is defined entirely on the server side.
+... we've built the Allego homepage in applications using **MBox**, the server-driven UI solution created at Allegro, which means that the content and screen logic is defined entirely on the server side.
 Implementation of lazy loading at the Allegro homepage also had to be done on the server side.

 > What is **MBox**?
 It is our **Server-Driven UI (SDUI)** solution, which we use in Allegro to create and release mobile screens faster on both platforms (iOS and Android).
 It is a collection of building blocks that let us develop views and actions that link MBox screens with other parts of the application or introduce some interaction on a screen.
 If you want to learn more about MBox, you can read its introduction on our blog: [MBox: server-driven UI for mobile apps](https://blog.allegro.tech/2022/08/mbox-server-driven-ui-for-mobile-apps.html).

-After discussing the problem and potential solution, it turned out that all the **MBox** building blocks and actions we needed were already there.
+After discussing the problem and potential solution, it turned out that all the **MBox** building blocks and actions we needed to implement lazy-loading with MBox were already there.

 ### The Soultion